-No way!!
+No way!
 While you can find pool floaties on the market that resemble kayaks and may even come with flimsy paddles, true inflatable kayaks are NMMA certified.
 That is, they've been awarded the Boat & Yacht Certification by the National Marine Manufacturers Association (NMMA), stating that the craft is built to applicable standards set by the American Boat & Yacht Council (ABYC).
-To achieve this certification, boat manufacturers must have each model of boat they sell physically inspected by an NMMA inspector every single year.
+To achieve this certification, boat manufacturers must have each boat model they sell physically inspected by an NMMA inspector every single year.
 This certification actually goes beyond the minimum manufacturing regulations required by the US Coast Guard, helping to ensure that the kayak you're taking out on the water is safer than, you know, a pool floatie.

 Benefits of Inflatable/Packable Kayaks

-A less obvious benefit of using an inflatable kayak is that they can offer some forms of durability that you can't find in a rigid kayak.
+A less obvious benefit of using an inflatable kayak is that it can offer some forms of durability that you can't find in a rigid kayak.
 Sure, being inflatable may lead you to believe that they're ready to pop at any given moment, and while they can get (usually patchable) holes, a lot of them can also take quite a beating.
-Inflatable kayaks are becoming more and more popular among whitewater enthusiasts for their ability to bounce off of rocks, rather than enduring the scratching and scraping of a much more difficult to repair hardshell.
-Not all inflatables are created equal on this front, but they are typically hardier than your imagination may lead you to believe.
+Inflatable kayaks are becoming more and more popular among whitewater enthusiasts for their ability to bounce off of rocks, rather than dealing with the scratching and scraping of a much more difficult to repair hardshell.
+Not all inflatables are created equal on this front, but they are typically heartier than your imagination may lead you to believe.
 This tenacity also comes in handy for rocky shore landings, scraping across sandy beaches, floating over submerged sticks and logs, and even having your canine friend join your on-water adventures.

 The US Coast Guard requires kids ages 12 and under to wear a USCG approved personal floatation device (PFD, aka life jacket) in any vessel on the water, and a PFD must be present for every passenger 13 and over.
-The American Canoe Association also estimates that up to 75% of all paddler drownings could be prevented by wearing a life jacket.
+The American Canoe Association also estimates that up to 75% of all paddler drownings could be prevented by actually wearing your life jacket.
 Laws vary state-by-state, so check local regulations before you head out!Related: Best PFD

 So Which Yak is the Yak for You?

-Don't Forget the Essential Accessories!
+Don't Forget the Essential Accessories

-Owning a packable yak may be the best, most liberating piece of outdoor equipment you ever have the pleasure of owning.
+Owning a packable kayak may be the best, most liberating piece of outdoor equipment you ever have the pleasure of using.
 Being able to toss it in the car for any road trip "just in case," take it with you on vacation around the globe, or keep it nearby for after-work paddles may mutate you from a casual kayaker to a serious paddle ninja.
 Just be careful all that fresh air, solitude, and nature bathing doesn't cause you to come down with a case of uncontrollable happiness.